 Etymology

-The specific epithet "aeruginosa (air-oo-jin-OH-suh)" means "rusty, covered with copper rust" and refers to the color of the stems of this species.
+The specific epithet "aeruginosa" (pronounced "air-oo-jin-OH-suh") means "rusty, covered with copper rust" and refers to the color of the stems of this species.

 Euphorbia aeruginosa is native to South Africa.
 It occurs in rocky woodland situations at elevations ranging from 1,000 to 2,900 feet (305 to 885 m) in Limpopo province.

-Euphorbia aeruginosa is a succulent subshrub with branching, copper-green stems armed with pairs of sharp, reddish spines.
+Euphorbia aeruginosa is a succulent subshrub with branching, copper-green stems armed with pairs of reddish-brown spines.
 It can grow up to 12 inches (30 cm) tall.
-The stems and branches are cylindrical or subcylindrical with 4 to 5 angles that are not usually visible except by the arrangement of reddish spine shields.
-They can reach up to 6 inches (15 cm) in length and 0.3 inches (0.8 cm) in diameter.
+The stems and branches are cylindrical or subcylindrical and have 4 to 5 angles that are not usually visible except by the arrangement of reddish spine shields.
+They can reach a length of 6 inches (15 cm) and a diameter of 0.3 inches (0.8 cm).

-The plant produces bright yellow to copper yellow cyathia that consist of petal-like modified leaves, a female flower, and several male flowers.
-The cyathia appear along the stem from late winter to spring.
-The fruits are obtusely 3-lobed, measure up to 0.12 inches (0.3 cm) in diameter, and contain three large seeds.
+From late winter to spring, Euphorbia aeruginosa produces bright yellow to copper yellow cyathia that consist of petal-like modified leaves, a female flower, and several male flowers.
+The cyathia appear along the stem.
+The fruits are obtusely 3-lobed and contain three large seeds, measuring up to 0.12 inches (0.3 cm) in diameter.

 How to Grow and Care for Euphorbia aeruginosa